This post is sponsored by Prego®, however all thoughts and opinions are 100% my own. #sponsored

-- Pasta – Small, bite sized pasta shapes are generally used, such as ditalini.
+- Pasta – Small, bite-size pasta shapes are generally used, such as ditalini.
 If making it for kids, try one of the ABC pastas to make it more fun.

-- Parmesan Cheese- Parmesan assists in making the broth creamy and thick enough to coat the back of a spoon.
-I also like to add a little more on top.
+- Parmesan Cheese – Adding Parmesan makes the broth creamy and thick enough to coat the back of a spoon.
+I also like to add a little more on top of each serving.

 - Salt & Pepper – Season to taste, freshly ground pepper and coarse sea salt are always my top picks.

-- Lemon– I learned this tip from a chef long ago and now I apply to every single soup I make: a splash of something acidic right before serving brightens the broth.
+- Lemon – I learned this tip from a chef long ago and now I apply it to every single soup I make: a splash of something acidic right before serving brightens the broth.
 In this case, I used lemon, but apple cider vinegar is another swap.

 How to Make

-Making the soup is easy and since Prego® Traditional is packed with highly developed and sophisticated flavor, you won’t need to let it simmer for hours on end.
+Making the soup is easy and since Prego Traditional is already packed with highly developed and sophisticated flavor, you won’t need to let it simmer for hours on end.

 - Sauté garlic and onion, allowing them to soften, then add other vegetables.
 I like to soften just slightly to leave a toothy texture, but if you prefer softer, sauté for an additional 3-4 minutes.

 - Add Prego Traditional Sauce to the mix, blending with your choice of liquid, vegetable or chicken broth or water so it comes to a soup-like consistency.